Skip to content

 A drift pattern that goes from left to right without using a drift end.

 Additionally, the duration of positive and negative drift space is important.
 Typically, positive drift space should last 4 beats or longer, as short drifts feel and look strange.
 Between drifts of alternating directions, you should leave a minimum of 2 beats of space, though more is typically better.
 Between drifts of the same direction, much more space should be given (upwards of 8-16 beats) to mitigate awkwardness.
-These values are minimums, not hard rules; you may need to allot more beats of negative space if your chart is at a higher BPM.
 If you find yourself in a situation where you need to give the player less beats of space, you may need to rework how drifts are used in your chart.

 In lower difficulties (BG and NM), whenever a drift is used, the density of notes and gears should be decreased considerably.
 This is because in lower difficulty charts, drifts are emphasized by the chart when they appear.
 Of course, some notes are still needed in order to make the drift contribute score and EX.

-Ultimately, drifts are a very versatile note type, allowing you to represent background sounds that are more subdued (or in some cases, too fast to be charted accurately).
+Ultimately, drifts are a very versatile note type, allowing you to represent background sounds that are more subtle.
 Still, charters should ensure that they adhere to rules that make drifts meaningful, enjoyable, and appropriate.